Academic Services

 Career Services

-Handshake: UW- Eau Claire’s online jobs and internship search platform used by students and alumni.
-Employers who recruit UW-Eau Claire students utilize this platform to assist in meeting their workforce needs by posting part-time, internship, and full-time positions.
-Students can search for opportunities and upcoming career events.
-They can also participate in campus interviews and receive invitations to employer events.
+Handshake: UW- Eau Claire’s online career management system used by students and alumni.
+Employers recruiting UW-Eau Claire students use this platform to post part-time, on-campus, internship, and full-time positions.
+Students can search for opportunities and upcoming career events and directly communicate with employers.

-Career Events: Each year Career Services sponsors a variety of events designed to allow students to explore career and internship options including:
+Career Events: Each year Career Services plans events to help students with career success including:

 • Accounting and Finance Career Fair